A thin lace

 Right hand: One on B

-A takes through B right, the loop of C left reversed.
+A goes through B right, and takes the loop on C left reversed.

-B takes the inner loop on B left unreversed, pulling it through the outer loop on B left.
+B takes the back loop on B left unreversed, pulling it through the loop in front.

 C takes the loop from B left unreversed.